What do you think about those success stories where one guy goes from “rags to riches”? I hate them.

 Here’s how my weekly plan overview looks like:

-Here’s an example of how I used to plan my tasks:
+Here’s an example of how I used to plan my tasks for my business activities:

 See how vague they are?